 - Some options come with storage under the bench, which is great for stashing books, magazines, toys, or even blankets and making it easy to quickly tidy up the living room.

-- Can be used later with a dining room table if you need additional seating.
+- Can be used later with a dining room table if you need alternative seating.

 - Easy to move around to the location where you need more seating.

-- Perfect for small spaces such as a bay window where you want extra seating to enjoy the outside view, but don’t want to block the whole area with a large piece of furniture.
+- Perfect for small spaces such as a bay window where you want extra seating to enjoy the outside view, but donโt want to block the whole area with a large piece of furniture.
+Serving as a form of window seats

 Cons

-- Not comfortable for stretching out and lounging and can be difficult to sit on for long periods of time.
+- Not comfortable for stretching out and lounging and can be difficult to sit on for long periods of time, while offering a deep seat.

 5. Sectional Sofa